skulltech/okrefusal.com/_posts/2018-02-07-owner-vs-victim-an-epiphany.md

 ---
-date: 'Wed Feb 07 2018 01:25:00 GMT+0530 (India Standard Time)'
+date: "Wed Feb 07 2018 01:25:00 GMT+0530 (India Standard Time)"
 title: Owner vs Victim — An Epiphany (Sort of)
 ---

 The central concept Steve Chandler focuses on in his book [Reinventing Yourself](https://www.goodreads.com/book/show/93360) is that of being a _Owner_ vs being a _Victim_.
 To explain it while maintaining brevity,

 - A _Victim_ is someone who thinks of himself as a victim of the circumstances.
 - A _Owner_ is someone who doesn’t ever think of himself as a victim, but rather takes up the responsibility for his life.